apita1423/featherandquill_pp4/README.md

 ### Colour Scheme

 - I wanted the colours of the site to be simple, clean, and light.
 I only used one colour for the buttons and footer.
+The pink when hovering over the NEXT and PREV buttons came from the bootwatch theme.

 ![Coolors](/static/readme_images/colours.png)